Portland cement: ASTM C150

-This cement has a very low (C3A) composition which accounts for its high sulfate resistance.
+This cement has a very low (C3A) composition, which accounts for its high sulphate resistance.
 The maximum content of (C3A) allowed is 5% for type V Portland cement.
 Another limitation is that the (C4AF) + 2(C3A) composition cannot exceed 20%.
-This type is used in concrete to be exposed to alkali soil and ground water sulfates which react with (C3A) causing disruptive expansion.
+This type is used in concrete to be exposed to alkali soil and ground water sulphates which react with (C3A), causing disruptive expansion.
 It is unavailable in many places, although its use is common in the western United States and Canada.
-As with type IV, type V Portland cement has mainly been supplanted by the use of ordinary cement with added ground granulated blast furnace slag or tertiary blended cements containing slag and fly ash.
+As with type IV, type V Portland cement has largely been supplanted by the use of ordinary cement with added ground granulated blast furnace slag or tertiary blended cements containing slag and fly ash.

 Types Ia, IIa, and IIIa have the same composition as types I, II, and III.
 The only difference is that in Ia, IIa, and IIIa, an air-entraining agent is ground into the mix.
-The air-entrainment must meet the minimum and maximum optional specification found in the ASTM manual.
-These types are only available in the eastern United States and Canada, only on a limited basis.
-They are a poor approach to air-entrainment which improves resistance to freezing under low temperatures.
+The air-entrainment must meet the minimum and maximum optional specifications found in the ASTM manual.
+These types are only available in the eastern United States and Canada, on a limited basis.
+They are a poor approach to air-entrainment, which improves resistance to freezing under low temperatures.

-Types II(MH) and II(MH)a have a similar composition as types II and IIa, but with a mild heat.
+Types II(MH) and II(MH)a have a similar composition to types II and IIa, but with a mild heat.

 EN 197 norm

 The European norm EN 197-1 defines five classes of common cement that comprise Portland cement as a main constituent.
 These classes differ from the ASTM classes.

-Constituents that are permitted in portland-composite cements are artificial pozzolans (blast furnace slag (in fact a latent hydraulic binder), silica fume, and fly ashes), or natural pozzolans (siliceous or siliceous aluminous materials such as volcanic ash glasses, calcined clays and shale).
+Constituents that are permitted in Portland-composite cements are artificial pozzolans (blast furnace slag (in fact a latent hydraulic binder), silica fume, and fly ashes), or natural pozzolans (siliceous or siliceous aluminous materials such as volcanic ash glasses, calcined clays and shale).

 CSA A3000-08

-The Canadian standards describe six main classes of cement, four of which can also be supplied as a blend containing ground limestone (where a suffix L is present in the class names).
+The Canadian standards describe six main classes of cement, four of which can also be supplied as a blend containing ground limestone (denoted by a suffix 'L' in the class names).